GustavoSantiago113/MiniAid/README.md

 5. Generate a point cloud from the uploaded images.
 6. (Optional) Increase the confidence from the model to refine it.
 7. Download the point cloud for further use.

-## Future Optimizations

-1. User Interface Enhancements:
-    * Improve the design and responsiveness of the web interface.

-2. Additional Features:
-    * Support for exporting meshes in multiple formats (e.g., STL, OBJ).
-    * Add tools for texture mapping and model refinement.

-3. Collaboration Features:
-    * Enable cloud-based storage and sharing of models and images.
-    * Add version control for reconstruction and segmentation tasks.